-Now, 37 years later, the large developable areas in Carlsbad are mostly built, and the city's focus is shifting toward infill development and long-term maintenance needs.
+Now, 37 years later, the large developable areas in Carlsbad are mostly built and the city is about 85% to 90% built out.
+The city's focus is shifting toward infill development and long-term maintenance needs.
 At the same time, new state laws to promote more affordable housing mean Carlsbad may no longer enforce the housing caps that had long been a key pillar of its growth management program.
 So instead of closing the book on new growth, Carlsbad finds itself entering a new chapter.